 - Writing Sample: The Art Education Program requires a sample of academic writing for EdM, MA, and PhD applicants.
 The writing sample should be a recent example of scholarly work demonstrating the applicant’s strengths as a researcher and writer.
 Please limit the sample to 25 pages.

-- For international and non-native English-speaking applicants: TOEFL/IELTS test scores.
+- For international and non-native English-speaking applicants: TOEFL/IELTS test scores for admission.
 For information about university English proficiency requirements go here.

-- Test scores have to be received by the admission deadline of December 15, 2020.
+- Test scores have to be received by the application deadline of December 15, 2023.

 - Students admitted on limited status will be required to take an English Placement Test (EPT) shortly after arrival on campus.
 Depending on the results of this test, Limited Status students may be asked to take additional English as a Second Language (ESL) classes.